lukrycyfa/events-and-ticket-management/README.md

-# Events and Ticket Managment
+# Events and Ticket Management
-- Events and ticket managment is a platform with a canister written in TypeScript, libraries from the Azle framework CDK (Canister Development Kit) and a boundled react.js front-end.
-Having implemented functionalities and modules that interact with coresponding front-end and canister utilities to manage events and tickets purchase.
+- Events and ticket managment is a platform with a canister written in TypeScript, libraries from the Azle framework CDK (Canister Development Kit) and a bundled react.js front-end.
+Having implemented functionalities and modules that interact with corresponding front-end and canister utilities to manage events and tickets purchase.
 Idealy developed to run on the ICP (Internet Computer Protocol).

 ## Instructions on Deploying and Testing Canisters